-Ion channels are fundamental to the movement and processing of information in all nervous systems, and therefore are attractive research subjects for neuroscientists.
+Ion channels are fundamental to the movement and processing of information in all nervous systems, and thus are critically important topics of neuroscience research.
 Ion channels are a fascinating research topic for additional reasons: they are beautifully evolved multifunctional machines that are both challenging and great fun to study.
-Professor Johnson's laboratory uses biophysical, electrophysiological, molecular, optical, pharmacological, and computational approaches to study the function, structure, and regulation of ion channels.
-We focus on channels involved in synaptic communication within the vertebrate nervous system.
+Professor Johnson's laboratory uses biophysical, molecular, optical, pharmacological, and computational approaches to study the function, structure, and regulation of ion channels.
+We focus on channels involved in synaptic communication.

-Of particular interest to the laboratory are N-methyl-D-aspartate (NMDA) receptors, ligand-gated channels that are members of the glutamate receptor family of ion channels.
-Glutamate receptors mediate most of the fast excitatory synaptic transmission in vertebrate nervous systems.
-NMDA receptors are unusual receptors in many respects.
-Their unique combination of characteristics permit them to play pivotal roles in basic nervous system functions, including brain development and learning and memory.
-NMDA receptors are also involved in many nervous system disorders, including epilepsy, schizophrenia, ischemia, Alzheimer’s disease, and Huntington’s disease.
+Of particular interest to the laboratory are N-methyl-D-aspartate receptors (NMDARs), ligand-gated ion channels that are members of the glutamate receptor family.
+Glutamate receptors mediate most fast excitatory synaptic transmission in vertebrate nervous systems.
+NMDARs are unusual receptors in many respects.
+Their unique combination of biophysical properties permit NMDARs to play pivotal roles in basic nervous system functions, including brain development and learning and memory.
+NMDARs also are involved in many nervous system disorders, including schizophrenia, Alzheimer’s disease, depression, Huntington’s disease, epilepsy, and ischemia.

 Gielen, M., Retchless, B.S., Mony, L., Johnson, J.W., and Paoletti, P. Mechanism of differential control of NMDA receptor activity by NR2 subunits.
 Nature 459,703-707, 2009.

 Kotermanski, S.E., and Johnson, J.W.
 Mg2+ imparts NMDA receptor subtype selectivity to the Alzheimer’s drug memantine.
 J. Neurosci.
 29, 2774-2770, 2009.